There is nothing quite like the taste of slow-cooked oxtail meat. This recipe shows you how to slow cook oxtail for

 Where does oxtail come from?

 Oxtail is the tail of a cow.
-It is traditionally a fairly cheap cut of meat and your butcher is likely to have some hidden away if it is not on display.
+It is traditionally, where we live, a fairly cheap cut of meat and your butcher is likely to have some hidden away if it is not on display.

 Our butcher had some frozen pieces which he cut with a band saw for me.
 I let them defrost in the fridge first for a day before I cooked them.

 These pieces I had were quite fatty.
 The fat does add a lot of taste to the sauce, but you should skim it off with a spoon before serving up.

 If there is too much fat on the pieces you have, you could, of course, remove some fat before cooking.
 (An alternative is to let everything cool after cooking in the fridge, and the fat will solidify, allowing you to remove it more effectively.
 You can then just reheat what remains.)

 Commonly oxtail is used for making oxtail soup and oxtail stew.
 This is in effect an oxtail stew recipe, but I served the meat up separately to the juices used to cook the meat.